biancotti-emanuel/te/README.md

 ```

 #### Turn On Status Bar
+By default, the Status Bar is turned off. you will see the web in fullscreen view.
+If you want to show the status bar on the webciew.
 Please go to ViewController.swift, and change the `return true` to `return false` on follow section.
+As the status bar will overlap your webview, you might want to change the `constant` value for the `Trailing Space To: Superview` in xcode to prevent it effects the webview visual style in some cases.

 ```swift
         override func prefersStatusBarHidden() -> Bool {